Construction of higher-dimensional ALF Calabi-Yau metrics: ALF Calabi-Yau metrics on crepant resolutions

 \subsection{Hein's package}

-To get the Calabi-Yau metric of Theorem \ref{theorem main theorem}, we want to apply the Tian-Yau method \cite{zbMATH04186562, zbMATH00059791}, as precised by the thesis of Hans-Joachim Hein \cite{Heinthesis}.
-In order to state the result that we need, we will begin with some definitions given in \cite{Heinthesis}.
+To obtain the Calabi-Yau metric of Theorem \ref{theorem main theorem}, we want to apply the Tian-Yau method \cite{zbMATH04186562, zbMATH00059791}, as precised by the thesis of Hans-Joachim Hein \cite{Heinthesis}.
+In order to state the result we need, we will begin with some definitions given in \cite{Heinthesis}.